akorn/zfsbackup/HOWTO.md

 ## Backing up servers that run LXC containers

-I set up LXC containers in a very specific way and wrote a script to configure up backups for all of them.
+I set up LXC containers in a very specific way and will write a script to set up backups for all of them.

-Assumptions in case you also want to use my script:
+Assumptions:

  * All the lxc stuff lives under the a somepool/path zfs dataset.
  * All lxc guests have filesystems like `somepool/path/guest`, `somepool/path/guest/rootfs`, `somepool/path/guest/rootfs/{tmp,var}`, `somepool/path/guest/rootfs/{srv,srv/somedata}`.